yujinyan/blog/content/blog/posts/jcip-notes-interruption-cancellation.md

 ## How to support cancellation in our code?

-When our code calls a blocking method, we know this thread is interrupted when it throws the `InterruptedException`.
+When our code calls a blocking method, we know this thread is interrupted if it throws the `InterruptedException`.
 Since it's a checked exception, we're forced to deal with this exception explicitly in our code.
 It's critical that we handle this exception appropriately.
 See the next section for detail.